owaisalhashimi/js-stream-snippets/README.md

 ## Features

-Some EcmaScript Streams API snippets for javascript and typescript files.
+Some ECMAScript Streams API snippets for javascript and typescript files.

 Provides snippets for:
 - Readable Stream